RedHenLab/Neural-Machine-Translation/README.md

 ## Training

 To train a model on CASE HPC one needs to run the train.sh file placed in Neural-Machine-translation/scripts folder.
 The parameters for training are kept such that a model can be efficiently trained for any newly introduced language pair, but one needs to tune the parameters according to the dataset.
 The prerequisite for training a model is that the parallel data as described in **Installation** section should be residing in the concerned language pair directory in the data folder.
-The trained models will be saved in the language pair directory in the models folder.
+The trained models will be saved in the language pair directory in the model's folder.
 To train a model on CASE HPC, run the following command:

  ```bash
  cd Neural-Machine-Translation/scripts